Why We Hang Stockings for Christmas

 It has a little something to do with a man known as St. Nicholas.

 Hanging stockings by the chimney with care is one of the most popular Christmas traditions, but many families display theirs without wondering why.
-No one can be sure when and why the practice started, but some legends give us a clue.
+No one can be sure exactly when and why this practice started, but some legends give us a clue to the origin of Christmas stockings.

 One of the most popular origin tales starts with none other than St. Nicholas—yes, he was a real person.
 In the third and fourth centuries, St. Nicholas was a bishop in modern-day Turkey who made helping others his life mission, and he caught wind of a family in need.